-Pinebook is basically a single board computer like (Raspberry Pi) inside the plastic body.
+Pinebook is basically a single board computer like (Raspberry Pi) inside of a plastic body.
 This laptop costs less than $100.

 Since Pinebook is too low-end to be a usable desktop computer, Pine64 has an upgraded model called Pinebook Pro.
-This one has a decent specification of an entry level laptop.
+This one has decent specifications for an entry level laptop.

-I have listed 10 places to get Linux computers but there are several other such shops available.
-I cannot include all of them in the main list and a couple of them seem to be out of stock for most products.
+I have listed 10 places to get Linux computers, but there are several other such shops available.
+I cannot include all of them on the main list, and a couple of them seem to be out of stock for most products.
 However, I am going to mention them here so that you may check them on your own: